MS Access As A Dev Tool

 The two types of overall integrity rules are referential integrity rules and entity integrity rules.
 Referential integrity rules dictate that a database does not contain orphan foreign key values.
 This means:

 Entity integrity dictates that the primary key value cannot be Null.
 This rule applies not only to single-column primary keys, but also to multi-column primary keys.
 In fact, in a multi-column primary key, no field in the primary key can be Null.
 This makes sense because, if any part of the primary key can be Null, the primary key can no longer act as a unique identifier for the row.
-Fortunately, the Access Database Engine (Access 2007's new version of the JET database engine, available with the new ACCDB file format) does not allow a field in a primary key to be Null.

 The other set of rules applied to a database are not applicable to all databases but are, instead, dictated by business rules that apply to a specific application.
 Database-specific rules are as important as overall integrity rules.
 They ensure that only valid data is entered into a database.
 An example of a database-specific integrity rule is that the delivery date for an order must fall after the order date.

-The preceding originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Developmentand is reprinted here with the author's permission.
+The preceding originally appeared in Alison Balter's book Mastering Microsoft Office Access 2007 Development and is reprinted here with the author's permission.

 When you need a Microsoft Access programmer for your Stockton, California business, call MS Access Solutions at (323) 285-0939.
-We have over 25 years experience in Microsoft Access programmer services.
+We have over 36 years experience in Microsoft Access programmer services.
 We create Access database applications for all industries and niches including, but not limited to, hospitals, local state and federal government agencies, the U.S. military, universities colleges and school districes, landscaping and agriculture, human resources departments and human resources agencies, and insurance carriers.

 We have experience developing large complex Microsoft Access with SQL Server database applications.
-We also work on smaller projects for our busienss clients; examples are fixing damaged Microsoft Access database forms, redesigning MS Access reports, repairing or replacing broken Microsoft Access macros, and re-programming Visual Basic for Applications (VBA) code.
+We also work on smaller projects for our business clients; examples are fixing damaged Microsoft Access database forms, redesigning MS Access reports, repairing or replacing broken Microsoft Access macros, and re-programming Visual Basic for Applications (VBA) code.